County Fermanagh: Sport

-Fermanagh GAA has never won a Senior Provincial or an All-Ireland title in any Gaelic games.
+Fermanagh GAA has never won a Senior Provincial or an All-Ireland title in any Gaelic games, it is only one of two counties to win neither title.
+There are 22 GAA clubs in the county, this is the second least of all 32 counties (Longford now has the least, with 21 GAA clubs).

 Only Ballinamallard United F.C. take part in the Northern Ireland football league system.
 All other Fermanagh clubs play in the Fermanagh & Western FA league systems.
 Fermanagh Mallards F.C. played in the Women's Premier League until 2013.